springgen-dev/springgen/README.md

 you can generate a working backend project in seconds.

+> [!NOTE]
+> SpringGen uses a deterministic template/module engine to assemble tested Spring Boot project structures, configurations, and production-ready components.
+>
+> Generated projects come from maintained templates and predictable configurations — not runtime AI-generated code from prompts.

 Think of it as:

 > Like a frontend starter generator — but for production-ready Spring Boot backends.